shokhova-eve/FamilyBookshelf/README.md

 # Family Library

-A web-based family library application that allows you to browse and view books in a beautiful interface.
+A web-based family library application that allows you to browse and view books.

+Powered on NodeJS + Firebase + Bootstrap + EPUB.js

 ## Project Structure